eclipsesource/jsonforms-vuetify-renderers/example/README.md

 ## Scripts

-- `npm run serve` to start the application
+- `pnpm run dev` to start the application
-- `npm run build` to build the application
+- `pnpm run build` to build the application